- What is Data Science?

 - Predictive causal analytics: Data scientists use this model to derive business forecasts.
 The predictive model showcases the outcomes of various business actions in measurable terms.
 This can be an effective model for businesses trying to understand the future of any new business move.

 - Prescriptive Analysis: This kind of analysis helps businesses set their goals by prescribing the actions which are most likely to succeed.
 Prescriptive analysis uses the inferences from the predictive model and helps businesses by suggesting the best ways to achieve those goals.

 Data science uses a wide array of data-oriented technologies including SQL, Python, R, and Hadoop, etc. However, it also makes extensive use of statistical analysis, data visualization, distributed architecture, and more to extract meaning out of sets of data.

-Data scientists are skilled professionals whose expertise allows them to quickly switch roles at any point in the lifecycle of data science projects.
-They can work with AI and machine learning with equal ease.
+Data scientists are skilled professionals whose expertise allows them to quickly switch roles at any point in the life cycle of data science projects.
+They can work with Artificial Intelligence and machine learning with equal ease.
 In fact, data scientists need machine learning skills for specific requirements like:

 - Machine Learning for Predictive Reporting: Data scientists use machine learning algorithms to study transactional data to make valuable predictions.
 Also known as supervised learning, this model can be implemented to suggest the most effective courses of action for any company.

 - Machine Learning for Pattern Discovery: Pattern discovery is important for businesses to set parameters in various data reports and the way to do that is through machine learning.
 This is basically unsupervised learning where there are no pre-decided parameters.
 The most popular algorithm used for pattern discovery is Clustering.

 Read Also: Artificial Intelligence and The Human Mind: When will they meet?